-3.1.3.1 REDUCTION OF FLOWS AND LOADS
+3.2.3.1 REDUCTION OF FLOWS

 One of the easiest and probably most cost effective ways to address wastewater is via reduction of the flows and loads that come from each of our homes, businesses, and municipal facilities.
 However, this also is a difficult approach to verify and enforce.
 Wastewater flows are the volumes of wastewater generated from our usage of toilets, sinks, showers, dishwashers, laundry units, etc. within our properties.
 It is generally measured as flow over a given time period, and usually expressed in units such as gallons per day (gpd).
 Wastewater loads are the quantities of pollutants (food waste, soaps, hormones, organic carbon, grease, human waste, etc.) contained in the wastewater.
 It usually is measured in mass-per-time units such as pounds per day.
-A brief summary of flow and load reduction strategies is provided below.
+A brief summary of flow reduction strategies is provided below.

-Flow Reduction - Reduction in water use can be implemented by requiring low-flow plumbing fixtures and/or progressive water pricing.
-While flow reduction does not reduce the nutrient load (or other constituents of concern) within the wastewater, it does equate to less water that needs to be pumped, piped and treated; or that has to be addressed by a septic system.
+Reduction in water use can be implemented by requiring low-flow plumbing fixtures and/or progressive water pricing.
+While flow reduction does not reduce the nutrient load (or other contaminates of concern) within the wastewater, it does equate to less water that needs to be pumped, piped and treated; or that has to be addressed by a septic system.
 Additionally, it saves on source water having to be withdrawn from the ground in the first place.
 Low-flow plumbing fixtures (sinks, showers, toilets, and appliances) are available and can reduce water consumption without having to radically change behavior.
-Progressive water pricing charges fees based on the size of the service and quantity of water used - the larger the service connection, the higher the quarterly fee and the higher the water consumption, and its resulting wastewater flow.
+Progressive water pricing charges fees based on the size of the service and quantity of water used - the larger the service connection, the higher the quarterly fee and the higher the water use, the higher incremental cost.
+This should be an incentive for property owner to reduce their water consumption, and its resulting wastewater flow.
 An additional progressive water pricing strategy would be to adjust rates seasonally, based on historic demand.
 As an example, during summer season when demand is highest, raise the rates which would provide economic incentives to reduce water consumption (and the associated wastewater generation).